 - Frozen food containers

 - Shredded paper

 - Vitamin or prescription bottles

 Want to learn more about how to recycle better?
-The Mid-America Regional Council Solid Waste Management District provides excellent advice on what can and cannot be recycled.
+The Mid-America Regional Council Solid Waste Management District provides an excellent Recycle Better guide on what can and can't go in your recycle bin.

 Confusion is causing a lot of unacceptable materials to end up in curbside recycling bins.
 With the markets for recyclables in a fragile state, it is more important than ever that we collect only clean, acceptable materials.